 What is a cooperative business, anyway?
 “Cooperatives are member-owned, member-governed businesses that operate for the benefit of their members according to common principles agreed upon by the international cooperative community.
 In co-ops, members pool resources to bring about economic results that are unobtainable by one person alone.
 Most simply put, a cooperative is a business: • Voluntarily owned by the people who use it, and • Operated for the benefit of its members.” (https://www.ncg.coop/what-co-op)

 How much does it cost to join?
 Full member-ownership is $300, a one-time cost for lifetime benefits.
-We also offer payment plans--see our Join Now page for details, or Contact Us.
+We also offer payment plans--see our Join Now page for details.

 Where is the PRFC located?
-The project has recently entered the Membership Drive Phase.
+The project is in the Owner-Membership Drive Phase.
 There is currently not a brick and mortar location.
 Once we reach 500 members things will start to get rolling physically.

 When will the store open?
-Well, that’s up to you!
+Let’s build this together.
 Join now, tell your family, friends and neighbors.
 The faster we get to 500, the faster we get a store.
-Ideally, we would break ground in 2018 but it really does depend on people like you.
+No co-op opens magically when it hits a specific number of owner-members, but the more owner-members there are, the easier it is to get the support needed to have a successful community grown cooperative business.
 This is a community owned grocery store.
 We aren’t going to a few select investors for financial backing.
-We are building this one member at a time, and it might take a little longer, but we truly believe the old adage… good things take time.
+We are building this one owner-member at a time, and it might take a little longer, but we believe… good things take time.

 Who are the people behind the co-op?
 The co-op is being organized by an amazing group of volunteers.
 We could always use more!
 We are depending on the efforts and support of community volunteers to make all decisions, do business planning, grant writing, and develop plans.
 Do you have a set of skills that you think could benefit the co-op movement?
 Please contact us!

 How are memberships, pledges and donations spent?
+Where does my membership money go?
+Owner-member shares are one piece of the pie in the overall capital it will take to open the store.
+Membership monies are used to support the growth and viability of the co-op.
 Currently, the co-op is in full savings mode.
 We are creating that nest egg of a down payment for our future store.
 We utilize a volunteer staff and keep costs minimal.
 Also at this stage in our development, we are pursuing grants to help us achieve our goal of a brick and mortar store in Paso Robles.
-The more members that have invested their money into the co-op, the more likely we are to receive grant funding.
-We will use grant funds and membership funds to produce pamphlets and promotional materials about our co-op, to open a business bank account, to conduct a feasibility study that will help us to organize the business and position it for long-term success and viability.
+The more owner-members that have invested their money into the co-op, the more likely we are to receive grant funding.
+We have used grant funds to produce pamphlets and promotional materials about our co-op, to open a business bank account, to conduct a feasibility study that helps us to organize the business and position it for long-term success and viability.

 Can I get my money back?
 If approved by the board, yes you can.
 There are stipulations that must be met but the money is refundable/partially refundable in certain situations.
 We have more specifics in our by-laws.
 You can always contact us for more information.